nehalineogi/azure-cross-solution-network-architectures/aks/README-kubenet.md

 The kubenet networking option is the default configuration for AKS cluster creation.Some design considerations for Kubenet

 - Nodes receive an IP address from the Azure subnet (NODE CIDR).
 You can deploy these nodes in existing Azure VNET or a new VNET.
-- Pods receive an IP address from a POD CIDR which is logically different address space than the NODE CIDR
+- Pods receive an IP address from a POD CIDR which is logically different address space than the NODE CIDR.
+Direct pod addressing isn't supported for kubenet due to kubenet design.
+- Route tables and user-defined routes are required for using kubenet, which adds complexity to operations.
 - AKS Uses Network address translation (NAT) so that the pods can reach resources on the Azure virtual and on-prem resources.
 The source IP address of the traffic is translated to the node's primary IP address
 - Inbound connectivity using Internal or External load Balancer
-- Use Kubnet when uou have limited IP address space.
+- Use Kubnet when you have limited IP address space on Azure VNET
 - Most of the pod communication is within the cluster.
-- You don't need advanced AKS features such as virtual nodes or Azure Network Policy.
+- Azure Network Policy is not supported but calico policies are supported

 #### [IP Address Calculations](https://docs.microsoft.com/en-us/azure/aks/)